 The book begins with an explanation on how to use the book – super useful.
 There are two main options.
 Build the LEGO projects with the included step-by-step instructions or use their no-instruction creative challenges.
 More on those options below.

-Do You Already Have The Bricks You Need To Build The Projects?
+Do I Already Have The Bricks I Need To Build The Projects?

 So . . . since the book says “with bricks you already have” in the title, one of the first questions we asked ourselves was: will people actually have the bricks that are listed in this book?

 The answer is, it depends.